What makes a SIDS a SIDS

 - –

-.
+—-.
 The challenges facing remote islands in the Pacific Ocean are not necessarily the same as those facing islands in the Indian Ocean or in the Caribbean Sea.
 Some extremes, and some surprising inclusions, illustrate the point.
 For example, some SIDS, such as Guinea-Bissau, Guyana or Suriname are not even islands (see section - Islands and islandness); some, such as Papua New Guinea, Cuba, Dominican Republic or Singapore, are not small (see section – Smallness).
-SIDS’ economic and environmental vulnerability indices range between highly vulnerable (Kiribati: 66.1 index score) to not very vulnerable (Bahrain: 16.5 score) – see section: Development and vulnerability; their Human Development ranges between very high (Seychelles or Singapore) to low (Comoros or Tonga); and their income, as measured by GNI per capita, ranges from high (Bahamas or Bermuda) to low (Haiti or Guinea-Bissau) (see SIDS country profiles).
-The lack of a clear SIDS definition or qualification criteria facilitates, and arguably exacerbates, the heterogeneity of the group -—
+SIDS’ economic and environmental vulnerability indices range between highly vulnerable (Kiribati: 66.1 index score) to not very vulnerable (Bahrain: 16.5 score) – see section: Development and vulnerability; their Human Development ranges between very high (Seychelles or Singapore) to low (Comoros or Tonga); and their income, as measured by GNIGross national income (GNI) is equal to GDP less primary incomes payable to non-resident units plus primary incomes receivable from non-resident units.
+In other words, GNI is equal to GDP less taxes (less subsidies) on production and imports, compensation of employees and property income payable to the rest of the world, plus the corresponding items receivable from the rest of the world. -—

 – ‒